vaishu272/React/04-hooks/README.md

 ## Notes

-This project is designed to grow as more hooks are added in the future.
+This project is designed to grow incrementally as more hooks and patterns are learned.
+Each example focuses on **clarity, best practices, and real-world usage** rather than shortcuts.